FiN: A Smart Grid and Power Line Communication Dataset: Properties of FiN

 \subsection{SNR assessment}

-Every quarter of an hour PLC modems stop their normal communication task and perform an SNR assessment.
+Every quarter of an hour, PLC modems stop their normal communication task and perform an assessment of the connection quality by measuring the Signal-to-Noise Ratio.
 Therefore each PLC modem sends a predefined signal while its neighbors are listening for this signal.
 Based on the discrepancy between sent and received signal the SNR is computed.
 Since PLC uses a range of frequencies, the SNR is computed for 917 channels used by the modem.
 The temporal progression of the SNR values over all frequencies is referred to as the SNR spectrum.
 Figure \ref{fig:snr_tm_two_days} shows an example of an SNR spectrum for 192 assessments that correspond to two days.
 Apart from the SNR values, PLC modems also capture the modulation level that was used to encode and decode the PLC signal.
+The modulation level is given in eight discrete steps and indicates the number of bits that are transmitted per signal word.
 While modulation level is captured in receiving and transmitting direction, the SNR values are only computed for the received signal.
 Similar to the SNR spectrum, the modulation level is recorded over a frequency range and is referred to as the tonemap.
 Figure \ref{fig:snr_tm_two_days} shows an example of a tonemap for 192 assessments that correspond to two days.
 In general, a higher SNR value and a higher modulation level correspond to a better connectivity in terms of data throughput.